 Workiz will notify you of a dispute via email, detailing the reason for the dispute as well as a description of the dispute.

-With Workiz Pay, you also have access to the Workiz Pay dashboard, where you can see all of your disputes and their statuses.
+With Workiz Pay, you also have access to the Workiz Pay dashboard, where you can see and respond to all of your disputes and their statuses.